 KT-1 Woongbi Korean Basic Trainer

 The Korea Aerospace Industries (KAI) unveiled the KT-1 basic trainer, codenamed ``Woongbee, at its manufacturing facility in November 2000.
+KAI delivered the first KT-1 to set in order in AB in November 2000 and since the 2001, the student pilots have graduated from the basic trainer course with KT-1.
 In addition to unveiling of the first independently-developed aircraft, KAI also held ceremonies for rolling out the KT-1 and performing various test runs of the advanced military aircraft.
 The successful introduction of KT-1 followed a decision in 1988 to localize technological research for aircraft and came after more than 10 years of intensive development.

 The KT-1 basic trainers come with turbo-prop engines boasting 950- horsepower that generate a maximum speed of up to 648 kilometers per hour and can cover a distance of 1,700 kilometers without refueling.
 The aircraft, which will basically be used by the Republic of Korea Air Force, measures 10.3 meters in length, 10.6 meters in width and 3.7 meters in height.

 Having the well proven integrated system package like ASIP(Aircraft Structural Integrity Program), configuration control and ILS, KT-1 has various systems that can be satisfied for the diversity of needs and requirements of customers.